 You will need to disable the User Account Control on your computer to fix this issue.

-4. Now, on the right hand side, double click on “EnableLUA” to modify it.
+4. Now you need to double click on “EnableLUA” to modify it.

-6. Now, click on “OK” to save the changes.
+6. Then, click on “OK” to save the changes.

 Now, close Registry Editor window.

-7. Security and Maintenance window will be opened.
+7. As soon as the Registry Editor window closes, Security and Maintenance window will be opened.

 8. Click on “Restart Now” to restart your computer to completely disable User Account Control.